-All written or verbal warning letters shall be removed from employees' personnel files twelve (12) months after issuance, except that notices of disciplinary suspension shall remain in the employees' personnel files until twenty-four (24) months after issuance, and notices of discipline for sexual harassment or other conduct in violation of the Anti-Discrimination and Anti-Harassment policy shall remain in the employee's personnel file permanently.
+All verbal warning letters shall be removed from employees' personnel files six (6) months after issuance.
+All written warning letters shall be removed from employees' personnel files twelve (12) months after issuance.
+Notices of disciplinary suspension shall remain in the employees' personnel files until twenty-four (24) months after issuance, and notices of discipline for sexual harassment or other conduct in violation of the Anti-Discrimination and Anti-Harassment policy shall remain in the employee's personnel file permanently.